Microsoft Azure Functions

-An Azure function is a code triggered by an event where are an Azure Logic app is a workflow triggered by an event.
+An Azure function is a code triggered by an event whereas an Azure Logic app is a workflow triggered by an event.

 Azure Logic App can define a workflow at ease consuming a range of APIs as connectors.
 These connectors will perform series of actions defined in the workflow.
 Like Azure Logic Apps, durable Azure Functions can also be used to define workflow in code structure.

 |Trigger||Azure Functions can be triggered with the configured trigger like HTTPTrigger, TimerTrigger, QueueTrigger and more||Azure Logic Apps can be triggered with the API as connectors.
 It can also have multiple triggers in a workflow.|

 |Defining Workflow||Workflow in Azure Functions can be defined using Azure Durable Function.
 It consists of Orchestrator Function that has the workflow defined with Several Activity Functions||Workflow on Azure Logic Apps can be defined with Logic App designer using various APIs as Connector.|